 Justification of Red List Category

 This species is listed as Near Threatened because it has an extremely small range on one island, but it remains very common.
-Any evidence of a decline in the population would qualify it for a higher threat category.
+Ongoing efforts to eradicate invasive species within the range are expected to show a positive effect on the population trend; should these efforts however stop or fail, the species could quickly be driven to CR or EX in the near future.
+Likewise, any evidence of a decline in the population would qualify it for a higher threat category.

 Conservation Actions Underway

 A programme to eradicate feral sheep from Socorro was conducted from 2009 to 2012 (Ortíz-Alcaraz et al. 2016).
 Cat eradication efforts are ongoing (J.E.
 Martínez-Gómez in litt.
 2016).
 The species is included on the 'Watch List' of the State of North America's Birds as a species of high conservation concern (NABCI 2016).